byndid/Beyond-Identity-Auth-Tree-Node/README.md

    Name: BeyondIdentity

-   Now start buidling the tree as per the diagram shown below.
+   Now start building the tree as per the diagram shown below.
 This tree is made up of various nodes, which define actions taken during authentication.
 The nodes are a small unit of work which have a single purpose.
 You combine them together to define your unique user experience.

    ![BI OIDC Auth Tree](https://github.com/byndid/forgerock/blob/master/bi_oidc_auth_tree.png)